ppy/osu-wiki/wiki/Tournaments/HC/Omega/en.md

 ![HCΩ logo](img/banner.jpg)

-The **Harumachi Cup Ω** (***HCΩ***) is a worldwide single-elimination osu! tournament hosted by ![][flag_GB] [chromb](https://osu.ppy.sh/users/10238680).
+The **Harumachi Cup Ω** (***HCΩ***) is a worldwide single-elimination osu! tournament hosted by ::{ flag="GB" }:: [chromb](https://osu.ppy.sh/users/10238680).
 The tournament is completely comprised of the song *Harumachi Clover* in various remixes done by individuals in the osu! community and through osu!'s Featured Artist program.
 This is the third instalment of the Harumachi Cup series.

 ## Tournament schedule